solyard/koyote/README.md

 # How Koyote works

-1. Koyote receive the event from Gitlab
+1. Koyote receives the event from Gitlab
-2. Koyote trying to parse responce from API to known models
+2. Koyote tries to parse the responce from API to known models
-3. Koyote template message for telegram notification
+3. Koyote templates message for a telegram notification
-4. Koyote send the message to telegram chat or channel depends on ID that received from WebHook URL
+4. Koyote sends the message to a telegram chat or a channel depending on the ID that is received from the WebHook URL

 # Koyote params list